-(Pocket-lint) - There are numerous speakers within the Sonos portfolio but if you're looking at the smaller end of the range, the choice likely comes down to the Sonos Roam or the Sonos One, or One SL.
+(Pocket-lint) - There are numerous speakers within the Sonos portfolio but if you're looking at the smaller end of the range, the choice likely comes down to the Sonos Roam, Roam SL, Sonos One, or One SL.

-The Sonos Roam is triangular prism shaped and comes in Shadow Black and Lunar White colour options.
-It is IP67 water and dust resistant and it is small, light and portable - around the size of a water bottle - so you can pick it up and bring it wherever you go.
+The Sonos Roam and Roam SL are triangular prism shaped and they come in Shadow Black and Lunar White colour options.
+They are IP67 water and dust resistant and they are small, light and portable - around the size of a water bottle - so you can pick them up and bring them wherever you go.

-On the top, there are tactile controls for microphone, play/pause, skip and rewind, and the Roam can be positioned vertically or horizontally.
-There is a wireless charger sold separately that the Roam will magnetically attach to, or you can charge it via the USB-C port.
+On the top of the Roam, there are tactile controls for microphone, play/pause, skip and rewind, and the Roam can be positioned vertically or horizontally.
+The Roam SL offers the same but without the microphone button.
+There is a wireless charger sold separately that the Roam and Roam SL will magnetically attach to, or you can charge them via the USB-C port.

-The One and One SL meanwhile, are a little shorter and fatter than Roam in terms of physical measurements, but the main difference is they are mains-powered devices and not portable - or waterproof.
+The One and One SL meanwhile, are a little shorter and fatter than Roam and Roam SL in terms of physical measurements, but the main difference is they are mains-powered devices and not portable - or waterproof.
 They can also only be positioned vertically.

 One comes in black and white colour options and it has capacitive controls on top, with a microphone on/off button, play/pause and skip and rewind.
 There's a pairing button on the back, next to the power port and an ethernet port.